 How do we talk to men, fathers, brothers, sons and colleagues, and how do we break ancient, universal misogyny patterns?

-Quotes from lectures and events with Alexandra Pascalidou as moderator
+Quotes from Lectures and Events with Alexandra Pascalidou as a Moderator

 – Pia Höök, Diversity Manager, Skanska AB and Associate Professor in gender, organisation and leadership